Revival and Upgrade of a Vintage Weller Soldering Station

 Please leave the Magnastat switch assembly, the heater element and the other innards as they are!

 The screw-on sleeve (2nd from the bottom in the picture above) is most probably dark or even black from heavy use, perhaps a bit dented, too.
-You might leave that as it is since it will become dark again soon when using the iron.
+You might leave that as it is since it will become dark again soon when using the iron, caused by the heat combined with flux fumes.
 If you want to clean it anyway, I suggest you take your cordless drill, insert an 8mm drill bit and slide the sleeve (with the hex nut first) over the drill bit.
 Take a piece of sand paper (or perhaps some Scotch Brite), wrap it around the sleeve by about one half turn, and slowly! start the drill.
 Only use light pressure with the sand paper so that the drill bit drives the sleeve without slipping or – beware! – drilling through its front end.
 When you feel the sand paper getting hot, your drill is too fast and/or your pressure is too strong.
 If the sleeve isn’t dented too much, you can get it nice and shiny this way without major effort.

 You might now re-assemble your soldering iron and use it as it is, and you should present it in any case with one or more new soldering tips.
 I recommend buying the Plato brand rather than original Weller tips – they are slightly less expensive, and they solder, in my opinion, somewhat better than the originals.